foursquare/datasource-plugin-clouderamanager/README.md

 Cloudera Manager Datasource for Grafana 3.x
 ===========================================

-This plugin for (Grafana)[http://grafana.org] provides a basic datasource for querying metrics available in Cloudera Manager through its "tsquery" language.
+This plugin for [Grafana](http://grafana.org) provides a basic datasource for querying metrics available in Cloudera Manager through its "tsquery" language.
 It supports Cloudera Manager API versions v4 and higher.

-This project is open source pursuant to the (Apache License, Version 2.0)[https://www.apache.org/licenses/LICENSE-2.0].
+This project is open source pursuant to the [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 Installation
 ------------

-Method #1:
+1. Method #1:

   1. Clone this repository into your Grafana plugins directory:

 ```
 cd path/to/grafana/plugins/directory
 git clone git@github.com:foursquare/datasource-plugin-clouderamanager.git
 ```

   2. Restart the Grafana server.

-Method #2:
+2. Method #2:

   1. Clone this repository in some directory:

 ```
 git clone git@github.com:foursquare/datasource-plugin-clouderamanager.git
 ```

   2. Point Grafana at the repository directory by editing `grafana.ini` to contain:

 ```
 [plugin.clouderamanager]
 path = /path/to/some/directory/datasource-plugin-clouderamanager
 ```

   3. Restart the Grafana server.

 Configuration